 Additionally, the project supports iContent hosting and support for 4,500 online courses available for 700,000 HXM Suite users (20,000 concurrent) in a cloud-based hosting environment.
 The project also provides license management, iContent courseware.

-C. Indicate the ownership or control of the IT system or project.
-VA Controlled / non-VA Owned and Operated
+C. Who is the owner or control of the IT system or project?
+VA Controlled / non-VA Owned and Operated, solution is owned by NS2/SAP

 2. Information Collection and Sharing